Tara Llanes

 Tara Janelle Llanes (born November 28, 1976, in West Covina, California United States) is a Bicycle Motocross (BMX) racer and a wheelchair basketball player whose prime competitive years were from 1990 to 1993.
 She became a champion Mountain Bike (MTB) racer.
 She later played wheelchair tennis and wheelchair basketball for Canada.
 Her surname is pronounced "Yaw-ness" but for obvious reasons it is often mispronounced "lanes" as in the type of division of a pathway.
-Llanes is part of the LGBTQ+ community.

 BMX racing career milestones

 Note: Professional first are on the national level unless otherwise indicated.